mattermost/mattermost-plugin-channel-export/README.md

 To learn more about plugins, see [our plugin documentation](https://developers.mattermost.com/extend/plugins/).

+## License

+This repository is licensed under the [Mattermost Source Available License](LICENSE) and requires a valid Enterprise E20 license.
+See [Mattermost Source Available License](https://docs.mattermost.com/overview/faq.html#mattermost-source-available-license) to learn more.

 ## Getting Started
 Use GitHub's template feature to make a copy of this repository by clicking the "Use this template" button then clone outside of `$GOPATH`.